 Let stand at room temperature until the raisins have risen to the top of the sima.
 The time this takes will vary depending on the temperature of your kitchen, from 8 hours to 24 or more.
 When the raisins have risen, the sima is ready to drink.

 Place in the refrigerator.
-This will both chill your sima and stop further fermentation.
+This will both chill your sima and stop the fermentation process.
 Enjoy!

 Sima-Finnish Fermented Lemonade